SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/02-The-JavaScript-Language.md

 [video src="https://videos.softuni.org/hls/javascript-basics/00.Introduction-to-Programming/EN/interactive-JS-PB-intorduction-to-programming-13-14-Programming-Languages-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-A programming language is an **artificial language** for issuing commands that we want the computer to **read**, **process** and **execute**.
+A programming language is an **artificial language** for issuing commands that we want the computer to **read**, **process**, and **execute**.

 Using programming languages, we can write **sequences of commands** (programs), which define what the computer should do.

 Some of the **most popular** programming languages currently are C#, Java, JavaScript, Python, C, C++, PHP, Swift, Go.

-These languages **differ in their philosophy**, syntax, purpose, programming constructions and execution environment.
+These languages **differ in their philosophy**, syntax, purpose, programming constructions, and execution environment.

 The execution of computer programs can be done with a **compiler** or with an **interpreter**.

 ## Compilers

-The compiler **translates** the **code** from programming language to **machine code**, as for each of the constructions (commands) in the code it chooses a proper, **previously prepared** fragment of machine code and in the meantime it checks the text of the program for errors.
+The compiler **translates** the **code** from programming language to **machine code**, as for each of the constructions (commands) in the code it chooses a proper, **previously prepared** fragment of machine code, and in the meantime, it checks the text of the program for errors.

-Together, all compiled into machine code fragments represent the program in a way which the microprocessor of the computer can process it.
+Together, all compiled into machine code fragments represent the program in a way that the microprocessor of the computer can process it.

 ## Interpreters

-The interpreter is `a program for executing programs`.
+The interpreter is a program for executing programs`.

-It **executes the commands** in the program one after another, as it is able to process not only a single command or a sequence of commands, but also **other language constructions.**
+It **executes the commands** in the program one after another, as it can process not only a single command or a sequence of commands, but also **other language constructions.**

 [/slide]